autonomys/sloth256-189/README.md

 `src/mod256-189-x86_64.pl`, by executing `src/refresh.sh`.
 It's assumed
 that dependency on Perl is undesired.
-Otherwise this step can be moved to `build.rs`, in which case one would remove all subdirectories in `src` and have cargo recreate them during the build phase.
+Otherwise this step can be moved to `build.rs`, in which case one would remove all subdirectories in `src` and have cargo recreate the assembly modules during the build phase.